 If this cat litter clumped together even slightly more, it’d be perfect.
 But besides that one caveat, it’s still pretty good.
 The Arm & Hammer Clump & Seal Platinum Cat Litter kept our home free of smelly odors, and we were even happier to find that our cat didn’t track it all over the house.
 It can be pricey depending on where you purchase it from, so just make sure you compare retailers before you buy.

-- Product Name Clump & Seal Platinum Cat Litter
+- Product Name Clump & Seal Multi-Cat Litter

 - Product Brand Arm & Hammer

 - Weight 2.75 lbs.